How Do I Set Up an Appointment?

 Physical therapy programs are not designed to inflict pain.
 It is common, however, to experience some discomfort and muscle soreness while receiving treatments, performing exercises, or on the day after treatment.
 But slight muscle soreness is a positive indication that your body is responding to your therapy.
 Your symptoms will be monitored to ensure that you receive the best and most comfortable care possible.

-Greendale Physical Therapy provides one-on-one, high-quality, individually designed treatment tailored for each client’s unique needs.
+Greendale Physical Therapy, LLC provides individually designed treatment tailored for each client’s unique needs.
 Our team is committed to helping our clients achieve their goals and improve their overall well being.
 Our goal is to enable our clients to regain function, control their pain, and improve their overall quality of life.

 Length of treatment depends on the individual and the type and severity of the injury.
 Physical therapy treatment can range from two weeks to many months of intensive therapy.
 Even when the pain has been eliminated, it is critical to continue the prescribed exercise program to prevent future injury or relapse.

 Prior to beginning treatment, we will perform a comprehensive evaluation that includes the following: a detailed history of your condition or injury; a physical examination; and orthopedic or neurological testing.

 We then develop a unique treatment plan consisting of therapeutic exercises, procedures, and hands-on treatments.
 Physical therapy often begins the day of your initial evaluation, so it is best to wear loose-fitting clothing or gym attire.